 Check-in will be at 12:30 p.m., with our presentations beginning at 1:00 p.m. and concluding around 8:30 p.m.
 A silent auction will be held throughout the day and the DFC team will present our exciting DFC Legends Dinner at 5:00 p.m.
 In celebration of Disney 100 - 100 Years of Wonder, we are offering tickets to our DFC members for $100!
 This includes all the presentations and dinner.
 Non-members price is $160.

-We hope that you'll be there for a special weekend of Disneyana fun, as we introduce our newest honorees of the Disneyana Fan Club's Legend Award, Wille Ito, Jane Shattuck-Takamoto-Baer, Kevin Kidney and Jody Daily; and honoring Mindy Johnson with the Disneyana Fan Club's Heritage Award.
+We hope that you'll be there for a special weekend of Disneyana fun, as we introduce our newest honorees of the Disneyana Fan Club's Legend Award, Wille Ito, Jane Shattuck-Takamoto-Baer, Kevin Kidney and Jody Daily; listening to Connie Swanson Lane and Matt McKim; and honoring Mindy Johnson with the Disneyana Fan Club's Heritage Award.

 We would also like to thank everybody who were able to attend our events and the Disneyana Collectible Show and Sale.